tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/Activities/04-Stu_Confidence_Intervals/README.md

     * Create a list `shot` consisting of the strings `hit` and `missed`.

-    * Create an empty `pandas` DataFrame to hold the results of each simulation.
+    * Create an empty `Pandas` DataFrame to hold the results of each simulation.

     * Create a nested for loop to loop through `5` shots for every simulation of `1000` simulations.